cyrraz/plothist/docs/advanced/other_advanced.rst

 Side-by-side categorical histograms
 ===================================

-Here is an example to put three histograms side by side with a categorical axis and boost-histogram:
+Here is an example to put three histograms side by side with a categorical axis and boost-histogram.
+It shows a specificity of ``matplotlib`` when plotting a list of histograms:

 .. image:: ../img/1d_side_by_side.svg
     :alt: Side by side histograms